 The word “industrial” is used as many diseases were discovered in the manufacturing industry – where new materials, such as asbestos, were processed for the first time leading to unexpected health problems for a large number of industrial workers.

 The word “occupational” is used in more recent times to show that the disease is developed during your “job” or “occupation”.
-Industrial diseases are therefore a type of work injury.

 1. Asbestosis – lung disease caused from breathing in asbestos fibres or particles at work.